 Dr Phillip Purcell has published a book that dismisses the Candyman story as superstition.
 While on a lecture tour in New Orleans to promote the book, Purcell says the name of Candyman five times in a mirror to disprove the myth, only to be gutted when Candyman appears before him in a bathroom.
 Art teacher Annie Tarrant becomes involved when her brother Ethan is arrested for the murder.
 Investigating the Candyman legend, Annie is drawn to the rundown Esplanade Estate.
 After she says the name Candyman in a mirror, Candyman appears and begins to kill those around her.
 Candyman tells Annie that he wants to reincarnate in the body of child with which she is pregnant.
 Digging further, Annie begins to uncover Candyman’s past as the slave Daniel Robitaille.
 After getting a white woman pregnant, a lynch mob cut Robitaille’s arm off and then covered him in honey and left him to be stung to death by bees.
 Annie comes to realize that the child that Robitaille fathered was her own great-grandmother.

 Candyman (1992), adapted from a Clive Barker short story, was an overrated but not unimpressive horror film that enjoyed reasonable box-office success.
 Candyman: Farewell the Flesh was the first of two sequels and would be followed by Candyman: Day of the Dead (1999).
 All three films feature Tony Todd in the title role.
-Candyman (2020) is an upcoming reboot written and produced by Jordan Peele.
+Candyman (2021) was a further sequel written and produced by Jordan Peele.